sebastosh/luv-till-it-hurts/plugins/ultimate-social-media-icons/readme.txt

 * Issue fixed that sometimes incorrect error-messages showed on front-end
 * Credit link updated
 * More icons added for pro-version
-* SpecificFeeds adjusted for paid option
+* follow.it adjusted for paid option
 * De-installation will now clear database entirely
 * Upgrade to pro-link renamed